 This message is intended to alert administrators to potential escalation-of-privileges vulnerabilities.
 These vulnerabilities may occur when the system is configured with a permissions scheme that is more complex than a basic scheme like “all authenticated users are administrators” or “only one user is an administrator”.

 This message indicates that under the current permissions scheme, the permissions that permit a user to configure and trigger one job may also permit the user to trigger another job, even if the UI would ordinarily prevent such an action.
-Depending on the configuration in Operations Center and/or on other masters, this may also permit a user to trigger a job on any other master in the same cluster.
+Depending on the configuration in operations center and/or on other controllers, this may also permit a user to trigger a job on any other controller in the same cluster.

-Mitigating the issue involves a configuration philosophy that is called master-level isolation.
-Master-level isolation can be combined with restricted masters or job restrictions to prevent jobs from being triggered across masters.
+Mitigating the issue involves a configuration philosophy that is called controller-level isolation.
+Controller-level isolation can be combined with restricted controllers or job restrictions to prevent jobs from being triggered across controllers.

 Master-level isolation works best within CloudBees CI, which supports multi-master environments with SSO and a centralized user interface.
 CloudBees CI also offers features like Job Trigger Restrictions which can help you configure advanced restrictions for each instance.

 Features for managing multiple teams with fine-grained permissions, either in a single master or in connected masters, are available in CloudBees CI, but not in CloudBees Jenkins Distribution or Jenkins.